DanShafi/FreeCodeCamp/JavaScript Algorithms and Data Structures/Basic JavaScript/notes.md

 -   You can have local and global variables with the same name, however **the local variable takes precedence the global** if you do this.
 -   We use a `return` statement to send a value **back** out of a function.
 -   If a function outputs an `undefined` and you're expecting a value, it's most likely because there is no `return` statement.
+-   Once a `return` statement has been reached, the function will stop executing.

 **Conditional Logic**